The modern work world is proving to be no friend to reclining enthusiasts.

 I get it, Benden, you want me to stand up all the time.
 Fine.

 "We're starting to see more reliance on wearable technology that can provide healthy reminders," he said.
 "These type of upgrades are the next phase of this whole discussion.
-We've realized there are some benefits (to standing), now how do we get people to do this?"
+We've realized there are some benefits (to standing); now how do we get people to do this?
+If you start walking the aisles at NeoCon you're going to see more and more examples of computer chips in pieces of furniture."

-I asked Benden what hope there is for workplace horizontalists?
+I asked Benden what hope there is for workplace horizontalists like me.

 "With the sit-stand desks being so much higher, somebody asked if I could outfit a hammock under the desk," he said.